vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 exercises.
 This was mostly due to a mix of scheduling considerations and things just getting very late (I did not want to delay my meal time too much).

+## 2025-10-28: skipped jogging and strength exercises

+On Tuesday 2025-10-28, I skipped jogging and strength exercises.
+The reason is mostly running out of time; I started the day late to begin with, had a few work-related things to wrap up in the morning, and then after my hand gripper exercises I decided to get started on a few software updates that could proceed while I did at-home jogging.
+But there were various additional hands-on item to address along with the software updates and by the time I was done with those, scheduling considerations meant I didn't have time for exercise.